max7pro/max7pro/README.md

 👋 Hi, I’m @max7pro
 👀 I’m interested in NodeJS...
-Of course I also like HTML/CSS, PHP and Python, because it the inerested things in my live.
+Of course I also like HTML/CSS, PHP and Python, because it are the inerestest things in my live.
 But NodeJS with Vue and Vite (or some similar tools) are my favorites stack ;-)

 <!---